Who we are and what we do

 Gloucestershire Health and Care NHS Foundation Trust was formed in October 2019.
 This followed the merger of 2gether NHS Foundation Trust and Gloucestershire Care Service NHS Trust, to provide joined up physical health, mental health and learning disability services.

 Until April 2020 we also provided mental health and learning disability services in Herefordshire.
-These are now provided by Worcestershire Health and Care NHS Trust.

 Our values and behaviours

 Our guiding principles to how we are with people who use our services, families, carers, partners and each other.
 We will:

 - Listen closely and consider everyone’s point of view